 If you're bootstrapping, that's exactly what you should do.

 At this stage, service businesses don't need a logo.

 Physical product businesses are different because they also have packaging and physical representation in stores that requires a more professional approach.
 Digital businesses based on apps will at least need a recognizable icon.
+(I've written about the utility of logos in my article 7 ways a logo can make your business better.)
 But for the service business, in the beginning a simple wordmark (text based logo in a easily readable font) will work.

 While this won't be very good, it will do for now, when all you need is to put something on your business cards and website header.

 Both of these are almost always going to result in logos that just aren't good.
 In the latter case, they may actually be plagiarized.